roncterry/azure-course-tools/README.md

 ## Usage:
 ```
-create-course-in-azure.sh <COURSE_ENVIRONMENT_CONFIG_FILE>
+create-course-in-azure.sh <COURSE_ENVIRONMENT_CONFIG_FILE> [copy-template-vhd]
 ```

+If you use the option `copy-template-vhd` the script will copy the disk image file specified in the `IMAGE_SOURCE_IMAGE_FILE` variable in the `course-environment.cfg` file to the newly created storage account containers in the regions specified in that same config file.

 # Use the *remove-course-env-from-azure.sh* Script

 ## Intro:

 This command is used to delete a course lab environment from Azure that was created by the `create-course-env-in-azure.sh` script.
-It requires you to provide `course-environment.dfg` config file.
+It requires you to provide `course-environment.cfg` config file.

 ## Usage:
 ```